 - All dogs must be neutered.
-Should the dog be offered for adoption before being neutered (for example bitches who have only just finished a season cannot be neutered for 3 months as this may compromise their health) then the new owner MUST neuter the dog.
-Follow up by Yorkshire Rose Dog Rescue will ensure this happens and if the dog is not neutered within 3 months of the adoption date, Yorkshire Rose Dog Rescue will take the dog back into our care.
+Should the dog be offered for adoption before being neutered (for example bitches who have only just finished a season cannot be neutered for 3 months as this may compromise their health) then the new owner MUST neuter the dog at a date advised by the rescue vet.
+A follow-up by the Yorkshire Rose Dog Rescue will ensure this happens.
+If the dog is not neutered within 3 months of the adoption date, Yorkshire Rose Dog Rescue will take the dog back into our care.

 - We will not re-home to where a dog is kept outside the home.

 - The new owner is responsible for veterinary treatment and third party liability from the moment the dog leaves the Yorkshire Rose Dog Rescue foster, irrespective of whether an Adoption Contract has yet been signed.

 - We expect new owners to give the dog a reasonable amount of time to settle and adjust to a new life, however if an incompatibility arises the dog MUST be returned to Yorkshire Rose at the owner’s expense.
 Yorkshire Rose Dog Rescue cannot accept responsibility for the temperament of any dog once it has been re-homed.
 All our dogs are given thorough health and temperament assessments.
 However once a dog has settled into a new home his or her behaviour can sometimes change.
 We can only advise on the temperament of any dog while it is in our care, or in rare occasions based on the information provided by previous owner.